hello-robot/stretch_ros/README.md

 # Overview

-The *stretch_ros* repository holds ROS related code for the Stretch RE1 mobile manipulator from Hello Robot Inc. For an overview of the capabilities in this repository, we recommend you look at the following forum post: https://forum.hello-robot.com/t/autonomy-video-details
+The *stretch_ros* repository holds ROS related code for the Stretch RE1 mobile manipulator from Hello Robot Inc.
+For an overview of the capabilities in this repository, we recommend you look at the [following forum post](https://forum.hello-robot.com/t/autonomy-video-details).

 **Please be aware that the code in this repository is currently under heavy development.**